Are Foster Care Donations Tax Deductible?

 Donating a life insurance policy has several different benefits.
 It can reduce income taxes and estate taxes.
 It also maintains privacy since a life insurance gift is not a matter of public record.
 You can donate an existing policy or purchase a new policy specifically for charitable use.

 Retirement Plan (IRA, 401(K), etc.)

 Retain control of your IRA, 401(K), or other retirement account during your lifetime and support foster care families after your death when you name UMFS as the beneficiary on your retirement plan.

 Complete a beneficiary designation form that names UMFS as a beneficiary of your retirement account.
 Please use our full legal name: United Methodist Family Services of Virginia.
 You can also include our EIN #54-0505969.
 Your gift may qualify for an estate tax charitable deduction.

 You can also use your retirement account to make a gift to UMFS during your lifetime.
-Once you reach age 70½, you must start taking the RMD (Required Minimum Distribution) from your IRA account.
+Once you reach age 72, you must start taking the RMD (Required Minimum Distribution) from your IRA or 401K retirement account.
 Instead of taking the full RMD yourself, you can make a QCD (Qualified Charitable Distribution) to UMFS, which may be tax free.

 3. Workplace Giving